-We flew east out of Oddballs / Delta leaving the green delta; then across the dry Kalahari to Savuti:
+We flew east out of Oddballs from the nearby Delta Camp airstrip, leaving the green delta behind; then across the dry Kalahari to Savuti:

 At the Savuti strip we were met by pink-cheeked Emma the Pom in an open game drive vehicle.
 She was the camp chef – and the airstrip fetcher that day.

 Just three of us in the vehicle.
-The last time I had been to Savuti was in 1985 when I’d arrived in a crowded old Land Rover full of Kiwis, Aussies, a Pom and a Yank on a budget overlander.
+The last time I had been to Savuti was in 1985 when I’d arrived in a crowded old Land Rover full of two Aussies, a Kiwi, a Zim, a Pom and a Yank on a budget overlander.
 We pitched our tiny tents in the public camping area and the eles bust the water tank.

 Sixteen years later, luxury!
 Emma took us on to camp and fed us overlooking the famed Savuti channel.
 After Oddball’s semi-roughing it: YUM!!
 Fresh food, cold beer!

 Jenny and Lionel Song hosted us.
-She was a honey, he was lion-obsessed.
+She was a honey and a gifted artist; he was lion-obsessed.
 And we had Texans with us, so we did a lot of lion-chasing.
 ‘Myomi’s pride’ (or Maomi) was the focus.
-Gotta see lions; lions gotta have names.
+Gotta see lions; Lions gotta have names.

 In Lionel’s defence he was doing his job, the Americans – two guys and a lady – were frequent repeat guests who worked for Southwest Airlines based in Dallas – world’s biggest carrier at the time.
 They were delighted when he gunned the Cruiser after a lioness as she started sprinting at a giraffe.
 She and five others brought down the giraffe and that was it, we spent the rest of the day watching lion lunch.